Jeremiah-Olatunde/jsinfo-notes/prototypes/prototype-inheritance.md

 console.log(Object.getPrototypeOf(athelete)); // person still
 ```

-probably due to poor design choices made prior to `ES2015`
+probably due to pre-`ES2015` weirdness
 avoid using `__proto__` all together

-writing does not use the prototype
+writing to an object does not use the prototype chain
 write and delete operations work directly with the object

 ```javascript